 That was the year I quit putting up the humongous tree and started doing smaller, more manageable ones instead.
 I’ve never looked back.

 Here I was stressing and obsessing because we had to have a big tree – and it wasn’t something that was a big deal to anyone else in the house.
-That stress, however, certainly contributed to the Scrooge syndrome I was feeling.
+That stress, however, certainly contributed to the Bah-Humbug I was feeling.

 The moral of the story is to find out what IS important and let the other stuff go.